 Read our full Apple Watch Series 2 review

-Buying advice: how to choose the best Apple Watch for you
+How to chose the best Apple Watch for you

 As we mentioned before, the latest, greatest, and therefore best Apple Watch is the Apple Watch Series 6.
 It features a stunning design and a brighter always-on display.
 It's not the biggest update over the Series 5, but the small things make a difference.